jspong/jspong.github.io/resume.md

 _Wrote, Executed, and Automated Test Plans for Distributed MySQL-Compatible Database.
 Directly Supported Customer issues, Reproducing Failures and Diagnosing Root Causes._

-* Led testing and verification of XML Functions, SQL Triggers, and distributed disaster recovery and consistency, from Design through Customer Support.
+* Led Testing and Verification of XML Functions, SQL Triggers, and Distributed Disaster Recovery and Consistency, from Design through Customer Support.
 * Optimized Team Processes by Modernizing the Test Automation codebase, Refactoring Code and Unit Tests, organizing Educational Initiatives, and implementing a standard Code Review Policy.